LincMitch/gatsby-starter-netlify-cms/src/pages/services/index.md

 intro:
   blurbs:
     - image: /img/coffee.png
-      text: >
+      text: >-
         ## AGILE COACHING

-        Scrum Masters and Agile Coaches bring an Agile and Lean mindset coupled with a depth of skills and on the ground experiences.
+        xScrum Masters and Agile Coaches bring an Agile and Lean mindset coupled with a depth of skills and on the ground experiences.
 They help teach, mentor, coach and facilitate organisations, product owners and teams through their journey towards greater business agility.